Gluten-Free Red Velvet Crinkle Cookies

 gluten-free red velvet crinkle cookie with a bite taken out of it

-FAQ + Tips And Tricks For The BEst Red Velvet Crinkle Cookies:
+FAQ + Tips And Tricks For The Best Red Velvet Crinkle Cookies

 How To Get The Best Red Color For Red Velvet Cookies.
 Gel food color will give you the strongest red color and won’t throw off the liquid to dry ratio as much as liquid food coloring does.
 Natural food dyes also won’t be strong enough, so this is an occasion for gel food color.
 We like brands like Ann Clark, Wilton, and AmeriColor.